Skip to main content

 Discourse

-This chapter teaches that the crooked, the bent, the hollow, the worn, and the few are what the world does not want.
-The whole, the straight, the full, the new, and the many are what the world will fight to obtain.
+This chapter teaches that the crooked, the bent, the hollow, the worn, and the little are what the world does not want.
+The whole, the straight, the full, the new, and the much are what the world fights to obtain.
 Yet people do not realize that among all things between Heaven and Earth, fullness and emptiness, waning and waxing, cycle without ceasing.
 Why contend?
 Moreover, the crooked and the whole, the bent and the straight, and all the rest — are they not mere projections of worldly delusion?